What You Can Do with Nail Technician Training

 But you don't necessarily have to work for somebody else.
 Plenty of nail technicians build their own loyal base of clients and work from home or take their services to where their clients are as one-person mobile salons.
 You can meet a lot of fascinating people and make deep friendships that way.
 Who knows, you might even find a client that lets you try out the world's most expensive nail polish.
 (It costs about $250,000 and contains 267 carats of black diamonds, according to an article in NAILS!)

 All that said, here is a breakdown of the three most common work arrangements that nail techs enjoy:

 Being a Salon Owner or Self-Employed

-Consider this key statistic: Within the category of estheticians, electrologists and related occupations (such as manicurists), 47 percent of Canadian workers were self-employed in 2015.1
+Consider this key statistic from the Job Bank: Within the category of estheticians, electrologists and related occupations (such as manicurists), 47 percent of Canadian workers were self-employed in 2015.

 Working as the owner of your own nail business means getting to decide everything from the hours you operate to the marketing you carry out to the beauty products you sell.
 If you grow large enough, you can then hire employees to help out.
 But you're responsible for buying or leasing your salon space along with supplies and equipment.